5 ways moving home is bad for the environment and an eco-friendly solution

 Many green storages have rooftop solar panels – generating clean energy and substantially reducing carbon emissions.

 A few eco storages even have heat pumps installed in the ground.
-This is because it converts the grounds constant temperatures into warm air used in the for receptions and offices in the building.
+This is because it converts the grounds constant temperatures into warm air used for receptions and offices in the building.
 How efficient is that!

-Many storage companies have energy efficient lights.
+Many storage companies have energy-efficient lights.
 Some even have motion-censored lighting which is really beneficial because it only comes on when you need it.

-Some buildings are made from sustainable eco materials such as wool, wood-fibre, straw bale, recycled sawdust, bark, stone, timber, frame, bamboo, corkwood, hardwood and stone.
+Some buildings are made from sustainable eco-materials such as wool, wood-fibre, straw bale, recycled sawdust, bark, stone, timber, frame, bamboo, corkwood, hardwood and stone.

 Some collect rainwater from their roofs/rooves to use in drier months of the summer.

-Some even use water efficient duel flush toilets and water efficient low flow aerial spray heads.
+Some even use water efficient duel flush toilets and water-efficient low flow aerial spray heads.

 Some try to minimize the impact on the local environment by planting trees and hedgerows.

 Also, some provide cycling to work schemes.
-This not only encourage staff to cycle to work, but also makes achievable because they subsidize the cost of buying a bicycle.
+This not only encourage staff to cycle to work, but also makes it achievable because they subsidize the cost of buying a bicycle.

 Moving can contribute to landfill waste